valeriangalliat/blog/2015/03/installing-gogs-on-freebsd.md

 March 7, 2015

-[Gogs] is a self-hosted Git service, not unlike GitHub, but lightweight and open source.
+[Gogs] is a self-hosted Git service, not unlike GitHub, but lightweight and open-source.
 Here's a small tutorial to install it in its own jail on a FreeBSD host.

 [Gogs]: http://gogs.io/